PrivateCaptcha/docs/content/docs/tutorials/complete-example.md

 ![Captcha widget](/images/tutorials/e2e-local/form-with-widget.png)

-{{< callout type="warning" >}}
+> [!WARNING]
-Captcha has a strict CORS policy and, by default, it will load **only** on the domain configured during property creation.
+> Captcha has a strict CORS policy and, by default, it will load **only** on the domain configured during property creation.
 Subdomains and `localhost` access needs to be explicitly allowed.
-{{< /callout >}}

-In order to make captcha widget to load on `localhost` domain, we need to allow it in the settings of the property you just created (this is not required if you used `ngrok` domain).
+In order to make captcha widget to load on `localhost` domain, we need to allow it in the settings of the property you just created (this is **not** required if you used `ngrok` domain).

 ![Allow localhost domain](/images/tutorials/e2e-local/allow-localhost.png)